Trimeresurus stejnegeri

 Trimeresurus stejnegeri is a species of venomous pit viper endemic to Asia.
 Two subspecies are currently recognized, including the nominate subspecies described here.

-Common names for this pit viper include Stejneger's pit viper, Chinese pit viper, Chinese green tree viper, bamboo viper, Chinese bamboo pitviper, 69 bamboo viper, and Chinese tree viper.
+Common names for this pit viper include Stejneger's pit viper, Chinese pit viper, Chinese green tree viper, bamboo viper, Chinese bamboo pitviper, Chinese bamboo viper, and Chinese tree viper.
 For other common, non-scientific names, see § Common names below.

 Etymology

 The specific name, stejnegeri, is in honor of Leonhard Stejneger, the Norwegian-born, American herpetologist who worked at the Smithsonian Institution for over 60 years.